From Trauma to Triumph, One Dream at a Time

-The Brave Heart Foundation (TBHF) will provide a safe, enriching, and affirmative place for homeless LGBTQ young adults ages 18-26, that will provide the emotional support and overall care needed for a healthy transition into adulthood.
-TBHF empowers homeless LGBTQ youth adults to reach their full potential (regardless past barriers) through a variety of long-term, comprehensive support programs designed to provide resources and access to education, medical care, emotional support, health and well- being, and career support.
+Brave Heart United (BHU) will provide a safe, enriching, and affirmative place for homeless LGBTQ young adults ages 18-26, that will provide the emotional support and overall care needed for a healthy transition into adulthood.
+Our mission is to provide housing, healthcare and higher education, as well as a variety of other services, to motivated and inspiring vulnerable LGBTQ+ youth ages 18-26 so they can reach their full potential and become long term leaders of positive social change.
+We aim to empower homeless LGBTQ young adults to reach their full potential (regardless of past barriers) through a variety of long-term, comprehensive support programs designed to provide resources and access to education, medical care, emotional support, health and well- being, and career support.

 There are 1.6 million homeless youth in the US and 40% identify as LGBTQ.
 Increased legal and social acceptance has encouraged young people to come out earlier; however, because of family rejection and/or abuse, they end up homeless.
 Therefore, family conflict, aging out of foster care and poverty are the main reasons that the rate of homelessness I so high for the LGBTQ population in general.